Red Wines From Lightest to Boldest (Chart)

 Where does boldness in wine come from?

-- Wines with red fruit flavors tend to be lighter bodied
+- Wines with red fruit flavors tend to be lighter-bodied

-- Wines with black fruit flavors tend to be fuller bodied
+- Wines with black fruit flavors tend to be fuller-bodied

 The fascinating thing about wine grapes is the wide range of climates in which they can grow.
 However, you’ll notice that certain varieties grow only in cool climates and vice versa.
+Cooler climates tend to produce lighter red wines with higher acidity.

 Here are a few useful takeaways from this chart: